Business & Economic Data

 Strengths: Most reliable turnover data (actual tax returns), precise and verified

-4. HMRC Self-Employment Data (FOI2024/200347)
+4. HMRC Self-Employment Data (Survey of Personal Incomes)

 5. HMRC Flat Rate VAT Scheme Data (FOI2024/200347)